 What Type of Lightweight Chainsaw Should You Get?

-When you’re selecting the best chainsaw for your needs, you’ll have to choose between a gas powered, corded electric, or battery operated tool.
+When you’re selecting the best chainsaw for your needs, you’ll have to choose between a gas powered, corded electric, or battery powered tool.

 You’ll also need to decide if you just want a standard handheld chainsaw, a pole saw, or a dual-purpose machine.

-To help you make the most informed choice, here’s an overview of the different types of lightweight chainsaws you can buy.
+To help you make the most informed choice, here’s an overview of the different types of lightweight chainsaws with their features.

 - Gas Powered Chainsaws — Use a mixture of fuel and oil; Most powerful; Fastest cutting machine; Long cutting times; Pull-cord start; Simple repairs; Rugged; Moderate price; Heaviest; Loudest; Produces emissions.